ghanavat/codingmarvels_blog/_posts/2020-02-08-compiling_C#_Into_Browser_Part1.md

 # Bootstrapping

 The main target was still bringing Mono to the WebAssembly.
-It began when Mono developers wrote their own interpreter for .Net, called mint.
+It began when Mono developers wrote their own interpreter for .Net, called <em>mint</em>.
 This interpreter meant to be a temporary solution until a Just-in-Time (JIT) compiler they were working on was ready.

 If you are familiar with bootstrapping, then you are fine, you know what I mean.
 But if you are not, bootstrapping is self-starting process.
 In this scenario, when Mono developers were developing Just-in-Time (JIT) compiler, it obviously needed to be compiled too, but there was nothing to compile it (on the other hand, it needed to compile itself).
-So, they wrote mint in order to compile JIT that they were writing.
+So, they wrote <em>mint</em> in order to compile JIT that they were writing.

-The interpreter, mint, remained active and continued to exist alongside JIT as it was being written, until the day JIT engine was fully functional.
-As mint only written to serve one purpose, it never evolved or upgraded, which had brought new challenges onto the field.
+The interpreter, <em>mint</em>, remained active and continued to exist alongside JIT as it was being written, until the day JIT engine was fully functional.
+As <em>mint</em> only written to serve one purpose, it never evolved or upgraded, which had brought new challenges onto the field.

 They (Mono engineers and developers obviously) could not cope with the engineering cost, especially when <em>generics</em> were introduced by Microsoft.
-The interpreter, mint, could not deal with generics, because it was not up-to-date and did not have what was necessary to understand and emit code for generic methods and classes.
+The interpreter, <em>mint</em>, could not deal with generics, because it was not up-to-date and did not have what was necessary to understand and emit code for generic methods and classes.
 This had led to the birth of their full static compiler of .Net code.

 I have mentioned generics; I hope it did move something in you by mentioning it abruptly!
 Something like: